 First off, you will want to understand where different levels of technology and IT issues fall on your MSP’s priority scale.
 You don’t want to be stuck thinking pieces of your IT environment are a top priority when they fall further down on your provider’s list.

-Another key piece of your management services agreement is the escalation process.
+Another key piece of your managed IT services agreement is the escalation process.
 How does your MSP go about escalating problems to engineers with more expertise?
 What about escalating problems to vendors?
 There should be a set system in place for escalating problems to the party that is qualified to solve your IT problems in a timely manner.

 Lastly, what are your MSP’s incident response plans?
 If something does go wrong and there is a breach in your IT environment, how will your provider respond?
 Part of this may include data recovery, changing passwords company-wide, and increased monitoring.
 You want to make sure your Managed Services Provider is proactive but also responsive.